TheLusitanianKing/Standaml/README-en.md

 ## Configuration

 ### Football-data token
 First step is registering at https://www.football-data.org and get your own API token.
-Once registered, you should receive the token in your email or get it through the site.
+Once registered, you should receive the token by email or get it through the site.
 Second step is putting the token in the config file (`standaml.conf`) that you should copy from the template (`standaml.default.conf`).

 Example: